themillhousegroup/gasket/README.md

 ===========================

 Since May 2015, Google requires OAuth 2.0 authentication to access spreadsheets shared from Google Drive.
-As a result, Gasket 2.x has a changed `Account` API entry point, requiring a `clientID' string and `.p12`	file to gain access.
+As a result, Gasket 2.x has a changed `Account` API entry point, requiring a `clientID` string and `.p12`	file to gain access.
 Here's how to get these:

  - Register at [https://console.developers.google.com]
  - Create a new project for your project that is using Gasket